kingcean/kingcean.github.io/archive/2016/04/06/string-format.md

 ## Append normal characters

-Because the string contains placeholder, we need check filter them and add normal ones.
-So we need update the To-Do in the above while loop as following.
+Because the string contains placeholder, we need find them and add normal ones firstly.
+We need update the To-Do in the above while loop as following.
 It needs another while loop before position increasing.

 ```csharp
 while (pos < len)